 - Allow the cake to cool completely before topping it with the optional glaze or whipped cream and toasted coconut and serving.

 - To make the glaze, sift the powdered sugar into a bowl.
 Add 2 teaspoons of your preferred liquid, then keep adding, a teaspoon at a time, until the mixture is thick but pourable.
 Drizzle over the cake.

 - To make a whipped topping, place the chilled cream, sugar, and extract in a cold mixing bowl (if using a hand mixer) or the bowl of a stand mixer fitted with the whisk attachment.
 Start whisking at low speed and work your way up to high speed.
 Stop whipping as soon as stiff peaks form.
 Spread the whipped cream over the completely cooled cake.

 - Cake may be made up to 2 days in advance (it's better after an overnight rest!) and refrigerated.
-Leftover cake can be refrigerated up to a week, or double wrapped and frozen for up to 3 months.
+Leftover cake can be refrigerated for up to a week or double-wrapped and frozen for up to 3 months.

 - If you don't have cake flour on hand, an easy substitute is 1 3/4 cups all-purpose flour and 1/4 cup cornstarch.
 Sift together twice to combine well.